Dr Andrew Logan Wellington Eye Centre

 To reduce the risk of complications we recommend:

-- Having a comprehensive examination with an experienced laser eye surgeon to ensure your eyes are suited to surgery.
+• Having a comprehensive examination with an experienced laser eye surgeon.
+This is your best chance at ensuring your suitability for surgery.
 This should include looking at the thickness and shape of your cornea as well as your overall eye health.
 Our surgeon Dr Andrew Logan has been performing laser eye surgery for over 20 years.

 At the Wellington Eye Centre, we understand that the list of complications can be quite daunting.
 However, the vast majority of people having laser eye surgery obtain excellent postoperative vision without significant complications.
-The overall safety and effectiveness of laser eye surgery has improved enormously in the over thirty years that these procedures have been performed.
-And our team takes every possible precaution, always going the extra mile to ensure that you are well informed and your eyes are in safe hands.
+The overall safety and effectiveness of laser eye surgery has improved enormously in the past thirty years.
+Our team takes every possible precaution to keep your eyes safe.
+Going the extra mile to ensure you are well-informed.

 Feel free to get in touch with the team at Wellington Eye Centre if you have any other questions or wish to book a consultation with Dr Logan.
 You can call us on 0800 733 327 or complete the contact form below.